SA/PPS 07.08 - Fraternity and Sorority Life Policies

-Position Date Assistant Dean, Greek Affairs September 1 E4Y Associate Dean of Students September 1 E4Y
+Position Date Assistant Dean of Students–Fraternity and Sorority Life September 1 E4Y Associate Dean of Students September 1 E4Y

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Student Affairs policy and procedure from the date of this document until superseded.

-Assistant Dean of Students-Greek Affairs; senior reviewer of this PPS
+Assistant Dean of Students–Fraternity and Sorority Life; senior reviewer of this PPS

 Associate Dean of Students